top of page

 Part of the law (373.219(3), F.S.) says that DEP must “adopt uniform rules for issuing permits which prevent groundwater withdrawals that are harmful” to Outstanding Florida Springs.

-But for seven years, DEP has Delayed Environmental Protection for Outstanding Florida Springs.
+But for eight years, DEP has Delayed Environmental Protection for Outstanding Florida Springs.
 They’ve ignored the law and failed to create the required rules to protect springs.

 Dive Deeper